Home | Browse Topics | Immigration & refugees | Refugees | Deportation of refugees

 Threat to national security or a danger to the community

-• you’ve been convicted of a particularly serious crime and so are a danger to the community, or
+• You’ve been convicted of a particularly serious crime and so are a danger to the community – even if so, you can’t be deported until you’ve had the chance to use all your appeal rights against your conviction through the criminal courts, or

-• the New Zealand government has reasonable grounds to believe you’re a threat to New Zealand’s security.
+• The New Zealand government has reasonable grounds to believe you’re a threat to New Zealand’s security – if so, you can only be deported if:

-There’s also a separate rule that says you can’t be deported from New Zealand regardless of whether this would put you in danger, unless you’re a threat to New Zealand’s “national security or public order”.
-In this case, you have to be given a reasonable time to apply to enter another country legally.
+If you’re being deported because you’re a threat to New Zealand’s “national security or public order,” you have to be given a reasonable time to apply to enter another country legally.
 You also have the right to appeal the decision to deport you.

 Immigration Act 2009, ss 146, 162